whiterabb17/WS-Core/README.md

 I have modified the `System.Net.HttpListener`, `System.Net.HttpListenerContext`, and some other classes from **[Mono]** to create an HTTP server that allows to accept the WebSocket handshake requests.

-So WS-Core provides the `WebSocketSharp.Server.HttpServer` class.
+So websocket-sharp provides the `WebSocketSharp.Server.HttpServer` class.

 You can add any WebSocket service to your `HttpServer` with the specified behavior and path to the service, by using the `HttpServer.AddWebSocketService<TBehavior> (string)` or `HttpServer.AddWebSocketService<TBehavior> (string, Action<TBehavior>)` method.